National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ![A subset of rows and columns for mock condition_occurrence data.
-Notice the N3C-added `data_partner_id`, these are anonymized identifiers for sites contributing data, labeling each record with a source.](images/access/fig-access-010-condition_occurrence.png){#fig-access-010-condition_occurrence fig-alt="A subset of rows and columns for mock condition_occurrence data."}
+Notice the N3C-added `data_partner_id`, these are anonymized identifiers for sites contributing data, labeling each record with a source.](images/access/fig-access-010-condition_occurrence.png){#fig-access-010-condition_occurrence fig-alt="A subset of rows and columns for mock condition_occurrence data"}

 Notice in particular the columns for
 `data_partner_id`